SFEley/acts_as_icontact/README.markdown

        $ sudo gem install acts_as_icontact

-2. _Optional but recommended:_ Go to <http://beta.icontact.com> and sign up for an iContact Beta account.
+2. _Optional but recommended:_ Go to <http://sandbox.icontact.com> and sign up for an iContact Sandbox account.
 This will let you test your app without risk of blowing away your production mailing lists.

 3. Enable the ActsAsIcontact gem for use with your iContact account.
-The URL and credentials you'll use are different between the beta and production environments:
+The URL and credentials you'll use are different between the sandbox and production environments:

-     * **BETA:** Go to <http://app.beta.icontact.com/icp/core/externallogin> and enter `Ml5SnuFhnoOsuZeTOuZQnLUHTbzeUyhx` for the Application Id.
+     * **Sandbox:** Go to <http://app.sandbox.icontact.com/icp/core/externallogin> and enter `Ml5SnuFhnoOsuZeTOuZQnLUHTbzeUyhx` for the Application Id.
 Choose a password for ActsAsIcontact that's different from your account password.

      * **PRODUCTION:** Go to <http://app.icontact.com/icp/core/externallogin> and enter `IYDOhgaZGUKNjih3hl1ItLln7zpAtWN2` for the Application Id.
 Choose a password for ActsAsIcontact that's different from your account password.

-4. Set your _(beta, if applicable)_ account username and the password you just chose for API access.
+4. Set your _(sandbox, if applicable)_ account username and the password you just chose for API access.
 You can either set the environment variables `ICONTACT_MODE`, `ICONTACT_USERNAME`, and `ICONTACT_PASSWORD`, or you can explicitly do it with calls to the Config module:

         require 'rubygems'
         require 'acts_as_icontact'

-        ActsAsIcontact::Config.mode = :beta
+        ActsAsIcontact::Config.mode = :sandbox
-        ActsAsIcontact::Config.username = my_beta_username
+        ActsAsIcontact::Config.username = my_sandbox_username
         ActsAsIcontact::Config.password = my_api_password

     If you're using Rails, the recommended approach is to require the gem with `config.gem 'acts_as_icontact'` in your **config/environment.rb** file, and then set up an initializer (i.e. **config/initializers/acts\_as\_icontact.rb**) with the above code.
 See more about Rails below.

-5. Rinse and repeat with production credentials when you're ready to move out of the beta environment.
+5. Rinse and repeat with production credentials when you're ready to move out of the sandbox environment.

 API Access
 ----------